Other amendments to occupational health and safety regulation now also in force

 It’s clear that there is no shortage of challenges that have been brought about or exacerbated by COVID-19.
 Even those challenges that didn’t pertain to the pandemic, such as getting people to attend monthly safety meetings, could have experienced a different reality had more employees attended those meetings and heeded your advice for creating a safer workplace.

-And while you all have done tremendous work to keep the doors open, it’s clear there’s more work
+And while you all have done tremendous work to keep the doors open, it’s clear there’s more work to b

 Washington — NIOSH and the American Staffing Association have announced a multiyear partnership agreement to advance protections for temporary workers.